This floor is yours – Jack Lee makes custom moulds for the best fit possible in a cycling shoe

-Even though two clients may take the same shoe size, it is clear from the above centre picture, that every curve and outlier is picked up through the fitting process.
+Even though two clients may take the same shoe size, it is clear from the centre picture above, that every curve and outlier is picked up through the fitting process.
 Ultimately, says Jack, this will make for a better ‘individual’ shoe and cycling experience.
 The process takes less than an hour, but we spend much time talking about the sport we share and enjoy.

 See how elated the gents at GCN are when they unveil Jack’s designs: